John Doherty(1798–1854)

 John Doherty, cotton-spinner and trade-union founder

-The Inishowen cotton-spinner's son who walked to Manchester at ten, ran the Manchester Cotton Spinners' strike of 1818 from prison, founded the Grand General Union of Operative Spinners in 1829 and the National Association for the Protection of Labour in 1830 (the first national general-trades union in British history), and ran the working-class campaign for the Ten-Hour Day across the next decade.
+The Inishowen cotton-spinner's son who walked to Manchester at ten, founded the Grand General Union of Operative Spinners in 1829 and the National Association for the Protection of Labour in 1830, the first national general-trades union in British history, and led the working-class campaign for the Ten-Hour Day.

-He came out of Lancaster Castle in 1821 at twenty-three and resumed the Manchester spinning trade for the next six years as a operative-spinner at the Birley brothers' Chorlton-on-Medlock mill, with the parallel role of senior unpaid Lancashire cotton-spinners' trades-society organiser.
-He took the initiative of forming an association of all Lancashire cotton-spinners (as distinct from the individual trade-society at each mill) in 1828, and at the Manchester Tib Street meeting of December 1829 brought together the delegates of the cotton-spinning trade societies of Lancashire, Cheshire, Yorkshire, Glasgow and Belfast as the Grand General Union of Operative Spinners.
-The Grand General Union of December 1829 was the first general trade union in British history that spanned all the organisations of a single skilled trade across the United Kingdom and Ireland.
-It ran for about eighteen months, foundered on the organisational problem of the dispersed-by-mill membership and the employers' counter-association of the period, and dissolved in 1831.
+He resumed the Manchester trade on his release and, as senior unpaid Lancashire cotton-spinners' organiser, brought together at Manchester in December 1829 the delegates of the cotton-spinning trade societies of Lancashire, Cheshire, Yorkshire, Glasgow and Belfast as the Grand General Union of Operative Spinners, the first general trade union in British history to span all the organisations of a single trade across the United Kingdom and Ireland.

-He founded the second and larger organisation at the Manchester Lyceum meeting of 28 June 1830: the National Association for the Protection of Labour (NAPL), the first general trade union in British history that spanned the organisations of multiple trades across multiple regions.
-The NAPL was the precursor of the modern Trades Union Congress and the first organisational attempt at the inter-trade general union that the British labour movement of the next century would be built on.
-The NAPL ran from 1830 to 1832 with a membership of about a hundred and fifty thousand operatives across the cotton-spinning, weaving, iron-founding, building, mining and shoemaking trades of Lancashire, Cheshire, Yorkshire, Nottinghamshire, Staffordshire and Scotland.
-He edited the NAPL's official organ *The Voice of the People* from 1831 to 1832, the first national trade-union newspaper in British history, and ran the NAPL's working political committee on the Ten-Hours-of-Labour-per-Day campaign that the working-class movement of the period was conducting alongside the parliamentary reformers.
+He founded the larger organisation at the Manchester Lyceum on 28 June 1830: the National Association for the Protection of Labour, the first general trade union in British history to span the organisations of multiple trades across multiple regions, the precursor of the modern Trades Union Congress.
+It reached about a hundred and fifty thousand members across the cotton, weaving, iron, building and mining trades, and he edited its organ The Voice of the People, the first national trade-union newspaper in British history.

 Achievements